 The Thakalis are another important ethnic group here and they are known for their entrepreneurship.
 The climate of Pokhara is slightly warmer than Kathmandu, with daytime temperature hovering around 15 degrees Celsius in winter and 35 degrees in summer.
 The monsoon season which lasts from mid-June to mid-September is very wet; in fact Pokhara records the highest rainfall in the country.
 With this in mind, the best time to visit is between October and April.

 Phewa lake, the second largest lake in the kingdom, roughly measuring 1.5 km by 4 km, is the center of all attractions in Pokhara.
 The enchanting lake is an idyllic playground.
-Brightly painted wooden boats and sailboats can be rented on reasonable cost around lakeside.
+Brightly painted wooden boats and sailboats can be rented at a reasonable cost around the lakeside.
+An excursion out of to the water is a great way to spend a day here.
 Begnas lake and Rupa lake are located about 15km from Pokhara.
 Divided by the forested hillock called Panchabhaiya Danda, the lakes offer the perfect nature retreat.

 Here are some popular itineraries that include a visit to Pokhara

 If you are planning a Pokhara holiday, have a look at some of the accommodation that we recommend.
 'Our Rating' indicates how we feel each property rates according to normal Western hotel standards.
 'Local Rating' indicates how the property is categorised/rated locally: